 In addition, KRS 161.164 prohibits employees from taking part in the management of any political campaign for school board.

+Local, state and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.
 03.1324/03.2324

 Employee Religious Expression